dbcook/openrocket-database/README.md

    * Cannot make components that are groupings of other components
    * Can only reference materials from within the same file
    * Cannot define any graphic appearance attributes
+   * Cannot define component finish
    * No support for multiple part numbers or SKUs
    * No way to specify the comment to be displayed in the UI comment tab
-   * No support for versioning
+   * No support for component versioning
-   * Diameter matching is buggy
+* Body tubes:
+   * Cannot designate a body tube as a motor tube
+   * Cannot specify motor overhang or default ignition parameters as seen in UI
 * Nose cones/transitions:
    * Cannot specify shape parameter for OGIVE, POWER, PARABOLIC and HAACK shapes
    * Cannot specify wall thickness for nose cone or transition shoulders
    * Cannot specify whether nose cone or transition shoulders are capped
-   * OR does not model moments of inertia for hollow NC/transition shoulders
-   * Cannot specify a rear-facing nose cone or nozzle cone
+   * Cannot directly specify a rear-facing nose cone for pods or nozzle cones.
+     However, you can fake this out by creating a reducing transition with a zero aft shoulder diameter.
    * No support for drilled-for-a-tube solid (balsa) tail cones.
 You can only define a fully filled part, or hollow with constant wall thickness.
      Therefore, there is no good way to model an Estes BTC-55Z or similar part.
 * Parachutes:
    * Cannot set drag coefficient for parachutes, though UI has this
-   * Cannot set a packing volume (nor packed len/diam) for parachutes
+   * Cannot set a packing volume or packed length/diameter for parachutes
-   * Cannot set a spill hole for parachutes
-   * Cannot set different parachute designs (flat, spherical, toroid, x-form, etc.)
 * Streamers:
    * Cannot set drag coefficient or Cd automatic mode, though UI has them
    * You can set thickness in .orc streamer components but it does not appear in the UI and may have no effect
-   * Cannot specify attachment line parameters (they don't exist in the UI either)
    * Cannot specify a minimum packing length (usually the stream width + margin)
 * Fins:
    * Cannot define finset or tubefin components at all